 If you get an error similar to Credentials not found for data source, you need to update your credentials so Power BI can score the data.
 To update your credentials, select More options ... in the header bar and then select Settings > Settings.

 Select your dataflow under Dataflows, expand Data source credentials, and then select Edit credentials.

 Track training status

-The training process begins by sampling and normalizing your historical data and splitting your dataset into two new entities: Purchase Intent Prediction Training Data and Purchase Intent Prediction Testing Data.
+The training process begins by sampling and normalizing your historical data and splitting your semantic model into two new entities: Purchase Intent Prediction Training Data and Purchase Intent Prediction Testing Data.

-Depending on the size of the dataset, the training process can take anywhere from a few minutes up to the training time you selected.
+Depending on the size of the semantic model, the training process can take anywhere from a few minutes up to the training time you selected.
 You can confirm that the model is being trained and validated through the status of the dataflow.
-The status appears as a data refresh in progress in the Datasets + dataflows tab of the workspace.
+The status appears as a data refresh in progress in the Semantic models + dataflows tab of the workspace.

 You can see the model in the Machine learning models tab of the dataflow.
 Status indicates whether the model has been queued for training, is under training, or is trained.
 Once the model training is completed, the dataflow displays an updated Last trained time and a status of Trained.

 To review the model validation report, in the Machine learning models tab, select the View training report icon under Actions.
 This report describes how your machine learning model is likely to perform.